patelpr03/Readme-Generator/README.md

 ***Contributing:*** If you created an application or package and would like other developers to contribute to it.

-***Tests:*** After done writtig code test your application, then provide examples on how to run them.
+***Tests:*** After done writing code test your application, then provide examples on how to run them.

 ***Questions:***  Include your GitHub profile and email so users can reach out to you with any questions about your project.